SAP/fosstars-rating-core/SAP/devops-docker-images.md

 ## Violated rules

-1. If a project has a license No
+1. Does it have a license file?
+No
 1. Does it have a security policy?
 No